Canon 200D vs Sony RX10

 - More heavily discounted: Has been around for much longer (launched in October 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the 200D is the clear winner of the match-up (14 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 200D emerges as the winner of the contest (14 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 200D vs Sony RX10